Lonsdale Belt: 1936–present: British Boxing Board of Control

 The NSC became virtually defunct in 1929 and lost control of the sport to the British Boxing Board of Control (BBBofC), which started to issue the Lord Lonsdale Challenge Belt in 1936.
 Lonsdale consented to the use of his name and image on the belt in perpetuity; an image of his face remains on it.
 In 1939 the last 9-carat gold belt was launched by the BBBofC and won by the lightweight Eric Boon that year.
 The last 9-carat gold belt was won outright by Henry Cooper in 1959.
 Belts made from 1945 are composed of hallmarked silver and the laurel-leaf border has the thistle, daffodil and shamrock added to the extant rose to represent the four national flowers of the UK.
 The belt was machine-made for a short time in the 1970s before the BBBofC decided to have it hand-made again, passing the contract to Thomas Fattorini Ltd, who continue to make the belts as of 2019.
 Each belt costs £14,000.

+Female champion

+On 6 May 2023, Welsh boxer Lauren Price won the first British women's title fight in boxing history, becoming the first female British welterweight champion and the first woman to receive a Lonsdale belt, by defeating Kirstie Bavington by unanimous points victory.